Teen dies at hospital after being shot in Univ. Village, covered with sheet

 "We're looking into it right now.
 We're trying to piece everything together.
 We're looking at the computers where they put down all that information.
 Paramedics put down that information," Santiago said.

+"Not too long ago, about a week ago he was talking about how he wanted to play a game of football with all of his former teammates and getting together and doing that and having fun," said Cooper.

+The fire department said they are continuing to review all the communications with dispatch.
+They say they still don't have all the answers simply because some of the people on duty Monday morning, are not at work Tuesday.

-A woman between 20-25 years old was pronounced dead at the scene with multiple gunshot wounds.
-Police said she was found in the 1400-block of South Washburne Avenue.
+A woman between 20-25 years old was pronounced dead at the scene with multiple gunshot wounds following the shooting.
+Police said she was found in the 1400-block of West Washburne Avenue.
 The Cook County Medical Examiner identified her as 22-year-old Shalonza E. McToy.

 A 21-year-old man was shot in the leg and 23-year-old man was shot in the arm.
 Both were transported to Stroger Hospital in stable condition, police said.